jenisht02/jenish-demo/README.md

 # jenish-demo
-This is my first git repository
+This is my first git repositor
+UTHOR-JENISH THE GREAT